daafonsecato/git-github-ramp/walkthrough/1-setup.md

 Fork the source repository:
    1. Visit https://github.com/source-username/repository-name.
    2. Click the "fork" button, and choose your personal GitHub account if prompted.
+   2. Check that you know are working in your own fork project, named https://github.com/your-username/repository-name.

 ---